trilan/django-payonline/README.rst

 Django PayOnline
 ================

-Django PayOnline is an application for integration with PayOnline System.
+Django PayOnline is an application for integration with `PayOnline System`_.

 Installation
 ------------